sbearben/WorkoutApp/README.md

 Clone the repository and import the root folder into your IDE (tested on Android Studio), then run project.
 The app was created with a **Min SDK Version of 19** and **Target SDK Version of 27**.

+### Data Generation
+There is code within the buildatabase(..) method of database/AppDatabase.java to prepopulate the database.
+If you'd like to use it, uncomment the section of code where the comment "Generate the data for pre-population" is.
+AppDatabase contains a MutableLiveData boolean field that RecentWorkoutsFragment.java observes.
+The MutableLiveData field posts a true value once the database has been created, at which point RecentWorkoutsFragment will refresh its Views.

 ### Built With
 The app is built using an MVC architecture, and uses [Room Persistence Library](https://developer.android.com/topic/libraries/architecture/room) to manage the database.